oshevchenko/edit_gcode/README.md

-# Speed change in GCode
+# Speed change in GCode for 3D printers (Fxxxx parameter)

-Speed change in GCode for 3D printers (Fxxxx parameter) by a factor.
+Process G-code files within a specified directory, adjusting their speed by applying a multiplication factor (default: 0.5).
+The script creates a 'modified' sub-directory within the specified directory and saves the updated files there.

 ```
 $ python3 ./edit_gcode.py -h
 usage: edit_gcode.py [-h] [--multiplier MULTIPLIER] directory

-Process G-code files in a directory.
-Modify the speed of the G-code files by multiplying a factor (default 0.5).
-This script will create a 'modified' sub-directory in the specified directory and save
+Process G-code files within a specified directory, adjusting their speed by applying a multiplication factor (default: 0.5).
+The script creates a 'modified' sub-directory within the specified directory
-the modified files there.
+and saves the updated files there.

 positional arguments:
   directory             The directory containing G-code files.